Dietitian, food lover and passionate cook.

 Hi, I’m Caroline.
 I love cooking and eating and I’m passionate about getting people to cook with and eat more plant-based foods.

-I’m an ex-cafe owner who now works as a dietitian/nutritionist and I run cooking classes in Sydney, Australia.
+I’m an ex-cafe owner who now works as a dietitian/nutritionist in Sydney, Australia.
+Pre-covid I also ran cooking classes but have sadly had to let them go.

-What I hope to achieve with my books, blog, cooking classes and recipes is to inspire and provide you with practical information to assist you to take charge of your health.
+What I hope to achieve with my books, blog and recipes is to inspire and provide you with practical information to assist you to take charge of your health.

 “Eat food, not too much, mostly plants” Michael Pollan

-In fact, I have written “veggie-licious” – a cookbook that explains how to cook with and eat more plant foods (that’s food grown on a plant, not made in a plant, aka factory).
+In fact, I have written “veggie-licious” – a cookbook all about how to cook with and eat more plant foods (that’s food grown on a plant, not made in a plant, aka factory).

 Why?
 Because if you read any well constructed research (that’s how I put myself to sleep at night) and population studies (that’s where they don’t mess with things, but simply look at populations who eat different things and see what their health outcomes are), they overwhelmingly show that eating a lot of plants is the healthiest way to eat.